Skip To Main Content

 Interactive StoryMap

-The Vulnerability Assessment will be translated into an interactive StoryMap that outlines vulnerability information.
-The StoryMap will provide information on methods used, identified vulnerabilities, recommended adaptation strategies, and recommended ordinance updates.
-The StoryMap will also include data used or generated through the assessment and a work plan of next steps for the Town.
+The Vulnerability Assessment was translated into an interactive StoryMap that outlines vulnerability information.
+The StoryMap provides information on methods used, identifies vulnerabilities, recommends adaptation strategies, and recommends ordinance updates.
+The StoryMap also includes data used or generated through the assessment and a work plan of next steps for the Town.

 View the storymap